alex-1906/DocEE/README.md

 # Data
 The WikiEvents task data can be found [here](https://github.com/raspberryice/gen-arg).
-To use it with the code in this repo, place the training, dev, test (json-)files into the corresponding folders in the data directory.
+To use it with the code in this repo, place the raw training, dev, test (json-)files into the corresponding folders in the data directory.

 # Setup
 **Dependencies:**